SamuelPitman/SamuelPitman.github.io/README.md

 - Assets/ has CSS code for the website
 - index is the home page
 - publications is a list of publications
+- Recommended papers is a list of papers I think are great/and or interesting